Acts 1:8 Across the Mississippi–West Tennessee Conference of the Global Methodist Church

 Global mission support (Ends of the Earth): Praying for unreached communities, supporting missionaries, or sending mission teams to serve beyond our borders.
 Churches that organize trips can share openings for members of other congregations to join.

 You do not need a long list or a detailed plan.
 We simply want to see where God is at work across our conference so we can encourage one another, learn from one another, and form stronger ministry partnerships.
-Our goal is to build a clear picture of how churches are living the Acts 1:8 calling to make disciples locally, regionally, across cultures, and around the world.
-We want all of our churches to fulfill scripture by being witnesses who meet real needs through good deeds, opening up new opportunities to share the Gospel verbally.
+In submitting your Acts 1:8 form, please include both service and how the gospel of Jesus Christ is being proclaimed — by word and life — in each area of engagement.
+This helps us build a clear picture of how churches are answering the call to make disciples locally, regionally, across cultures, and around the world.

 Next